Western Civilization I

 Judaism, Christianity, and Islam

-HIS 2870 Refer to JST 2871 in Jewish Studies Courses for description.
+JST 2871 Refer to Jewish Studies Courses for description.
+Formerly also offered as HIS 2870.

 Representations of Latinos and Latinas in American Film, 1930–2000